 In this step, apply your favorite mascara.
-Only apply it to the outer third of your top eyelashes to give a nice winged out effect.
-Dip your brush in again and wipe off excess mascara on a tissue, then go in an apply a hint of mascara to your bottom eye lashes as well.
+Only apply it to the outer third of your top eyelashes to give a nice winged-out effect.
+Dip your brush in again and wipe off excess mascara on a tissue, then go in and apply a hint of mascara to your bottom eyelashes as well.

 You should not apply more than one coat for a natural look, but if you have particularly sparse lashes go ahead and apply a second coat as needed.
 I recommend using a spoolie then to separate out any clumps that may have formed in your eyelashes if your mascara did clump.